chenhonghua/MVIP-NeRF/README.md

 The repository is based on [SPIn-NeRF](https://github.com/SamsungLabs/SPIn-NeRF) and [stable dreamfusion](https://github.com/ashawkey/stable-dreamfusion)

 ## License
 This project is licensed under NTU S-Lab License 1.0.
-Redistribution and use should follow this license.
+Redistribution and use should follow this license (https://github.com/chenhonghua/MVIP-NeRF/blob/main/LICENSE).

 # BibTeX
 If you find our MVIP-NeRF useful in your work, please consider citing it: